 I actually get asked this question very frequently, what is Oleo?
 A lot of older recipes call for Oleo.
 We all love recipes that we grew up with, but sometimes they have unfamiliar ingredients.
 You may love digging through old recipes too, but you have to wonder what some of these ingredients are.

-So next time you read an old recipe, and you see Oleo, you don’t have to wonder what is Oleo anymore, you will know Oleo is just the old word for margarine, and you’ll also know that you can swap it out for butter.
+So next time you read an old recipe, and you see an ingredient called Oleo, you don’t have to wonder what it is anymore.
+You’ll know that Oleo is just an old word for margarine, and you’ll also know that you can swap it out for butter.
 Of course, your kids will miss out on the fun of adding in the yellow coloring!